 Enable multiple communication channels: Only communicating via phone is ineffective when employees work from home.
 Technology offers many alternatives including online video conferencing, chatting on software like Skype, and working together on virtual whiteboards.
 Your work from home employees should be able to reach the team effectively just as if they were sitting in the office.

 Participation in events: Having worked from home employees participate in work events like pizza parties or training sessions can give their productivity a major boost.
 A simple act of sending the pizzas home to all the employees to have a collective get together can bring the team so much closer.
 Technologies like Gotomeeting and Zoom enable you to have video conferences with 100s of employees together.

 Establish structured daily check-ins: Many successful remote managers establish a daily call with their work from home employees.
 This could take the form of a series of one-on-one calls if your employees work more independently from each other, or a team call, if their work is highly collaborative.
 The important feature is that the calls are regular and predictable and that there is a forum in which employees know that they can consult with you and their concerns and questions will be heard.

-Ensure clarity of job expectations: Sudden switch to work from home can cause anxiety in employees about employer expectations.
-It’s best to lay down formal expectations in terms of things to be done, targets to be achieved or behaviors that are to be promoted.
+Ensure clarity of job expectations: A sudden switch to work from home can cause employees’ anxiety about employer expectations.
+It’s best to lay down formal expectations in terms of things to be done, targets to be achieved, or behaviors that are to be promoted.
 This ensures confusion is limited and employees get a clear picture of what they should accomplish with their limited abilities at home.